jhusidr/example-project/README.md

 This example project is provided as-is for educational purposes.

-## Authors
+## Author

-Example project created by Erik Westlund of the [Johns Hopkins Biostatistics Center](https://publichealth.jhu.edu/johns-hopkins-biostatistics-center) at the [Johns Hopkins School of Public Health](https://publichealth.jhu.edu).
+This package was developed by Erik Westlund of the [Johns Hopkins Biostatistics Center](https://publichealth.jhu.edu/johns-hopkins-biostatistics-center) at the [Johns Hopkins School of Public Health](https://publichealth.jhu.edu).